 Shot Indoor in Good Amount of light – Image came clear and well detailed.

-Clicked indoor with good amount of light – The monitor colors and details are well captured.
+Clicked indoor with a good amount of light – The monitor colors and details are well captured.
 Usually camera struggle when you click an image of a monitor or a TV.

 Selfie Shot Using the Front camera indoor.
-The 8 MP camera does justice and clicked blur free image.
+The 8 MP camera does justice and clicked blur-free image.

 A Selfie shot outside, in the evening, good details the image softening which usually happens due to beautification mode is quite less.